Greg Gumbel, CBS Sports broadcasting legend, dies at 78

 Greg's memory will forever be treasured by his family, dearest friends, colleagues and all who loved him. — Marcy & Michelle Gumbel

-Gumbel served as a play-by-play announcer and studio host for CBS Sports, and previously spent years on air for NBC Sports.
-He won legions of fans with his work hosting coverage ranging from "The NFL Today" to several Super Bowls and Olympic Games.
+Gumbel served as a play-by-play announcer and studio host for CBS Sports, and previously spent several years on air for NBC Sports.
+He won legions of fans with his work hosting coverage ranging from "The NFL Today" to multiple Super Bowls and Olympic Games.

 In 2022, he celebrated his 50th year of broadcasting.